Bored with the usual New Years' Eve party? Find new ways to celebrate with 10 unusual traditions from around the world...

 Throw old furniture or appliances out of the window (police in Johannesburg have cracked down on this due to the number of pedestrian injuries!).

 Celebrate on 13th-15th April (as this is the start of the New Year in Theravada Buddhism) by throwing water on each other to wash away bad luck.

-Why not start your own New Year's Eve tradition and experience the turn of the year in a new country!
-Take a look at the rest of our blogs for some travel inspiration.
+Why not start your own New Year's Eve tradition and experience the turn of the year in a new country?
+Take a look at our other blogs for more travel inspiration.